timtroendle/possibility-for-electricity-autarky/report/main.md

 The slope in Europe is calculated from digital elevation data.
 The main source is SRTM, but for the Northern part of Europe, GMTED is used as SRTM is not available here.
 After merging the two data sets and clipping them to the study area, the slope is calculated using `gdaldem slope`.
 The resulting slope raster data has the resolution of the SRTM data of 3 arcseconds.
 It is downsampled to 10 arcseconds by taking the maximum slope in the 10 arcsecond region; a conservative approach of resampling.

-### Land Eligibility
+### Eligibility

-Based on the land cover, protected areas, and slope data, the land eligibility for renewable power plants is determined.
-Currently, only roof mounted PV, PV farms, and wind farms are considered.
-The result is a raster data set classifying each pixel whether its land can be used for roof-mounted PV, PV and wind farms, wind farms only, or not at all for renewable power provision.
+Based on the land cover, protected areas, slope, bathymetry, and settlement data, the eligibility for renewable power plants is determined.
+Currently, only PV farms and wind farms on- as well as offshore are considered.
+The result is a raster data set classifying each pixel whether its land can be used for PV and wind farms, onshore wind farms only, offshore wind farms, or not at all for renewable power provision.
+Roof mounted PV potential is determined in a later step for those areas that are in here classified as not eligible.

 ### Administrative areas